 A chronic injury is the result of prolonged, repetitive motion acting on an area of weakness.
 It is particularly common in endurance sports such as swimming, running and cycling.
 As such, chronic injuries are often referred to as overuse injuries – injuries resulting from overusing one body area while playing a sport or exercising over a long period.
 Left untreated it can lead to more serious pathology such as reflex sympathetic dystrophy.

-Sport injury management
+Sport injury treatment and management